/ 06Field intelligence · Issue 14

 What happened

-Rohde & Schwarz (German EW technology leader) signed a partnership with Ukrainian firm INFOZAHYST to jointly develop and commercialise three advanced electronic warfare systems—high-performance jamming, UAV defence, and a multifunctional mobile EW platform—for international markets.
+Rohde & Schwarz (German EW technology leader) signed a partnership with Ukrainian firm INFOZAHYST to jointly develop and commercialise three advanced electronic warfare systems — high-performance jamming, UAV defence, and a multifunctional mobile EW platform — for international markets.
+The agreement positions Ukrainian combat-tested EW IP inside an established Western export channel and is the first major German–Ukrainian commercial EW joint development on record.

 Who is involved